-

 Acceptable Use Policy and Computer Use Agreement

-5. Infringe on copyright, license, trademark, patent, or other intellectual property rights.
+- Infringe on copyright, license, trademark, patent, or other intellectual property rights.

-7. Install unauthorized software.
+- Install unauthorized software.

-9. Bypass or disable any security software, settings, or configurations.
+- Bypass or disable any security software, settings, or configurations.

 Privacy

-Since the use of district technology is intended for use in conducting district business, no Individual should have any expectation of privacy in any use of district technology.
-The district reserves the right to monitor and record all use of district technology, including, but not limited to, access to the Internet or social media, communications sent or received from district technology, or other uses within the jurisdiction of the district.
+The district reserves the right to monitor and record all use of district technology, including, but not limited to, access to the Internet or social media, communications sent or received from district technology, or other uses.
 Such monitoring/recording may occur at any time without prior notice for any legal purposes including, but not limited to, record retention and distribution and/or investigation of improper, illegal, or prohibited activity.
-Individuals should be aware that, in most instances, their use of district technology (such as web searches or emails) cannot be erased or deleted.
+Students should be aware that, in most instances, their use of district technology (such as web searches and emails) cannot be erased or deleted.

 Personally Owned Devices